smerth/template-gatsby-theme/README.md

 - use private packages
 - publish private package

-## Using this template
+## Use this template

-Follow these steps **in order** for a quick and hopefully painless setup:
+Follow these steps **in order** to quickly setup your new project

 ### Create a repository from the template

 On the GitHub page for this repository, click the `use this template` button to create a new repository from this template.
 Clone your new repository to your local dev environment.

 ### Update repository author

-@ package.json - update the author property, do this now before carrying out search and replace text
+@ package.json - update the **author** property, do this before carrying out search and replace text

 ### Search and replace text